nusco/narjillos/backlog.md

 ###Artist

+* Check multithreading for reactive animations and maximum reactivity
 * Birth animation °
 * Better death animation (right now the bending is barely noticeable)
 * Give a sense of movement when following a locked-on Narjillo